 Softener salt doesn't melt ice any faster than sidewalk salt.
 But using sidewalk salt in a water softener will cause big problems.
 The insoluble minerals in sidewalk salt quickly clog up resin beads and reservoirs.
 So your water softener will require more frequent maintenance and cleaning.

 Yes, you can use softener salt on your sidewalk.
 But there are good reasons to avoid doing so, outside of the occasional pinch.

 No, you shouldn't use sidewalk salt in your softener.
 It's cheaper than softener salt, but you'll be paying more money to fix the problems it causes.
-Your local Culligan Man offers salt delivery and softener filling.
+Your local Culligan Water expert offers salt delivery and softener filling.
 So there's no reason to stress about salt.